 The term fraud refers to the use of intentional deception for monetary or personal gain.
 The federal crime of mail fraud involves two elements: "(1) a scheme to defraud, and (2) the mailing of a letter, etc., for the purpose of executing the scheme."

 Mailing money, contracts, things of value, or communications regarding a fraudulent deal all meet the definition.
-The person who mailed it can be charged and those who knowingly participated can be charged.
+The person who mailed it can be charged, and those who knowingly participated also can be charged.

 Mail does not necessarily need to cross state lines in order to be the basis of a federal offense.
+The federal mail fraud statute indicates this.
 Whether delivered by the United States Postal Service, a private carrier like FedEx, or a commercial interstate carrier, the mail is an instrument of interstate commerce.
 When used to commit a crime of deceit, the Commerce Clause of the Constitution grants the federal government jurisdiction.

 Federal mail fraud charges have been used to prosecute both white-collar crimes and organized crime mobs.
 Mail fraud is often part of white-collar crime cases, like financial fraud, Ponzi schemes, credit card fraud, or insurance fraud.

 The International Travel Act of 1961 brought mail fraud into organized crime cases.
-This federal statute prohibits the use of the mail for carrying out unlawful activity or distributing the proceeds of unlawful activity.
+The International Travel Act is found in 18 U.S. Code § 1952.
+This federal statute prohibits use of the mail for carrying out unlawful activity or distributing the proceeds of unlawful activity.
 The activities the statute applies to are:

 - Liquor violations and narcotics